 Not currently.
 But if you want a message board let us know, in the meantime you can communicate with us through the Disqus conversations that you will find at the bottom of every page.

-We get asked this so often and the answer is no. We suggest you check out our Where to buy houseplants article for some ideas of where you can get some plants.
+We get asked this so often and the answer is no we do not sell any Houseplants directly.
+We suggest you check out our Where to buy houseplants article for some ideas of where you can get some plants.

 Between us we own quite a few plants so a large number are pictures we have taken ourselves.
 Some of our visitors kindly snap some and send them for use on the site.
 Others come from places like Tumblr or Wikipedia Commons.
 We always try to only use pictures which we are permitted to use, if you spot one that belongs to you and you don't want it on the site please let us know.
 We'd rather just remove it than cause you any upset.